 Preeclampsia Top of Form Initial History and Assessment

-Deep tendon reflexes (DTRs) are 3+ biceps and triceps and 4+ patellar with 1 beat of ankle clonus.
-The nurse applies the external fetal monitor, which shows a baseline fetal heart rate of 130, absent variability, positive for accelerations, no decelerations, and no contractions.
-The nurse also performs a vaginal examination and finds that the cervix is 1 cm dilated and 50% effaced, with the fetal head at a -2 station.
+The nurse assesses the deep tendon reflexes (DTRs) and finds them to be 3+ in the biceps and triceps muscles, and 4+ in the patellar reflex with 1 beat of ankle clonus.
+Additionally, the nurse applies an external fetal monitor and observes a baseline fetal heart rate of 130 bpm, absent variability, positive for accelerations, no decelerations, and no contractions.
+Furthermore, a vaginal examination is performed by the nurse and reveals a cervix that is 1 cm dilated and 50% effaced, with the fetal head positioned at a -2 station.

 1. Age (15), molar pregnancy, history of preeclampsia in a previous pregnancy.